Slide, Splash, Swim at Water Parks Across North Carolina

 1 Carolina Harbor at CarowindsCharlotteSee on map

-Carowinds theme park renovated and expanded its water park, formerly known as Boomerang Bay, transforming it into Carolina Harbor in 2016.
+Carowinds theme park renovated and expanded its water park, formerly known as Boomerang Bay, in 2016, transforming it into Carolina Harbor.
 Now the largest water park in the Carolinas, it entices for hours on end, inviting you to slide through the three different attractions that make up the 6-story tall Blackbeard's Revenge or watch your kids frolic in Kiddy Hawk Cove, among several other new water rides.
 Or spend most of your time catching sun on one of the luxury cabanas, and cooling off in Tidal Wave Bay, the 600,000-gallon wave pool.

 2 Fantasy Lake Water Park

 2 Fantasy Lake Water ParkHope MillsSee on map

 This 6-acre man-made lake just south of Fayetteville is a great substitute for a longer drive to the beach.
 All the fun is surrounded by clean white sand beaches.
 You can get your thrills and chills on water slides and a jump tower, or relax in a pedal boat or porch swing.
 On the shore, enjoy a deli, surf shop, and even six courts of sand volleyball.

 3 Jungle Rapids Family Fun ParkWilmingtonSee on map

 It’s a jungle out there at this family fun park between Wilmington and Wrightsville Beach.
 Enjoy go-karts, laser tag, mini golf and an arcade – but in the summertime, the big draw is the water park, which includes a million-gallon wave pool, a half-pipe waterslide, and the Jungle Rapids Superbowl, a slide that winds riders around a giant bowl and down into a lazy river.

 4 H2OBX WaterparkPowells Point (Currituck Outer Banks)See on map